SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 from that built image.

-An image build from the ``Dockerfile`` in the project is kicked off automatically using GitLab's CI/CD configured by the project's ``.gitlab-ci.yml`` when you:
+An image build from the ``Dockerfile`` in the project is kicked off automatically using GitLab's CI/CD pipelines configured by the project's ``.gitlab-ci.yml`` when you:

  * create the project
  * fork a project (in which the new build happens for the fork)